 \subsection{Optical spectra and resistivity}

 We measured the optical properties and extracted the complex optical conductivity $\sigma(\omega,T)$ of an LSCO single crystal with a-b orientation (CuO$_2$ planes).
 The hole doping is $p=x=0.24$, which places our sample above and close to the pseudogap critical point of the LSCO family \cite{Laliberte-2016, Boebinger-1996, Cooper-2009}.
 The pseudogap state for $T<T^*$, $p<p^*$ is well characterized by transport measurements \cite{Cyr-Choiniere-2018} and ARPES \cite{Matt-2015}.
 The relatively low $T_c=19$~K of this sample is interesting for extracting the normal-state properties in optics down to low temperatures without using any external magnetic field.
-The LSCO $p=0.24$ sample used for the present study was prepared as described in Refs.~\onlinecite{Frachet-2020, Michon-2021}.